chef/chef-web-docs/chef_master/source/windows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. tag resources_common_windows_security_acl

 The ``rights`` property can be used in a recipe to manage access control lists (ACLs), which allow permissions to be given to multiple users and groups.
-Use the ``rights`` property can be used as many times as necessary; the chef-client will apply them to the file or directory as required.
+Use the ``rights`` property can be used as many times as necessary; the Chef Infra Client will apply them to the file or directory as required.
 The syntax for the ``rights`` property is as follows:

 .. code-block:: ruby